 (j) If the total amount of the payments made or due to be made by the taxing units participating in an appraisal district exceeds the amount actually spent or obligated to be spent during the fiscal year for which the payments were made, the chief appraiser shall credit the excess amount against each taxing unit’s allocated payments for the following year in proportion to the amount of each unit’s budget allocation for the fiscal year for which the payments were made.
 If a taxing unit that paid its allocated amount is not allocated a portion of the district’s budget for the following fiscal year, the chief appraiser shall refund to the taxing unit its proportionate share of the excess funds not later than the 150th day after the end of the fiscal year for which the payments were made.

-Credit to school state funding for appraisal costs, see Sec.
+Cross References: Credit to school state funding for appraisal costs, see Sec.
 41.097, Education Code.

 Changes in method of financing, see Sec.
 6.061.